 Please remember, all attendees must bring and wear their masks the whole time.
 If you need help obtaining a mask, please call the church office at (757) 851-6302.

 Please use the form below for adults and submit it weekly.

-Please use the form below for all children under the age of 18.
+Please use the form below for all children 10 and younger.

 Please use the form below for memorial and other special services.

 When we reopen for worship, on July 26, wear your PJ’s – and keep wearing them as long as you wish!
 July 26 is officially PJ (or shorts and t-shirts, or anything that covers you) day!
 After that, just come in whatever you wish.

 We aren’t allowed to hand out bulletins in the building because it is a possible transmission source.
 You can either print a bulletin from home or access it on your tablet/cell phone.
 Worship leaders and AV volunteers will get copies to do their work, so it’s a great time to volunteer – we can use your help!

 Unfortunately, no. However, elbow bumps and “rump bumps” are permitted.
 Air hugs too!